gw4-isambard/docs/user-guide/A64FX.rst

 -------------

 `Fujitsu's website <https://www.fujitsu.com/global/products/computing/servers/supercomputer/a64fx>`_ includes an A64FX Datasheet and Microarchitecture Manual.
-The architectrure manual can also be found `on GitHub <https://github.com/fujitsu/A64FX>`_.
+The architecture manual can also be found `on GitHub <https://github.com/fujitsu/A64FX>`_.